hccavgcyv/Customizable-ROI-Based-Deep-Image-Compression/README.md

 # Pretrained Models
-Below, we provide the model weights to replicate the results of our paper.
+Below, we provide the model weights to replicate the results of our paper ($sigma; =0.01).
 | Lambda | Channels | Link                  |
 |--------|--------|-----------------------|
 | 0.0035 | 128    | [BaiduDisk](https://pan.baidu.com/s/19SlRJZiczF-BJhGGKzNIlQ)  |